cs150bf/ever-notedown/docs/help.md

 [^fn html2markdown]: **HTML2Markdown** -  The result might vary since the function is still in a crude state.
 The resulting Markdown text might contain some un-converted HTML.
 Changes in meta info (notebook, tags) and images & attachments should be loaded just fine.

 [^sample footnote]: **Sample footnote** - No big deal, just a random footnote.

+[^appstore client problem]: **Caveat** - Apparently the applescript support is glitchy with the app store version of EN client.
+Something has to do with ["the way the app is sandboxed"](https://github.com/jamietr1/evernote-backup/blob/master/README.md).
+See more discussion [here](https://github.com/cs150bf/ever-notedown/issues/5#issuecomment-118221171).